Introduction to Surgery

-Other than its curative purpose, cancer surgery may be done as a diagnostic (staging) process or a preventive measure.
+Other than its curative purpose, cancer surgery may be done as a diagnostic ([glossary term:] staging) process or a preventive measure.
 Surgeries are also performed to relieve pain or repair deformities and abnormalities caused by surgical treatment for cancer.

 Sometimes, surgeries for different purposes may take place simultaneously.
 For example, curative surgery may be performed right after a diagnostic surgery or a curative surgery may be followed by a reconstructive surgery.

 Generally surgery involves cutting into the body (incision) to explore or remove tissue while the patient is under anesthesia.